-This chapter is open to the public, including a short summary from what can be expected to in this Neuro e-module.
+This chapter is open to the public, including a short summary from what can be expected in this Neuro e-module.

 An e-module for advanced MR users like radiographers, radiologists other radiology personnel, medical imaging professionals, neurologists, psychiatrists, neurosurgeons, clinical physicists, researchers, technical staff/ engineers, veterinary and experimental animal staff.
 Just for those who like to go deeper in MR neuro imaging techniques and visualisation.
 Certification: CPD NOW (UK)